US Legislation 2026

 - February 25, 2025: Hearing in Health and Social Services Commitee; Bill held over for further discussion.

-- March 13, 2024: Hearing in Health and Social Services Commitee
+- March 13, 2024: Hearing in Health and Social Services Committee

 - March 14, 2025: Referred to Senate Judiciary Committee